Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 - Computer Predicted Total: 155.8

-Oregon's record against the spread this season is 1-2-0, and Michigan's is 3-3-0.
-In terms of hitting the over, games involving the Ducks are 1-2-0 and the Wolverines are 4-2-0.
+Oregon has a 1-2-0 record against the spread this season compared to Michigan, who is 3-3-0 ATS.
+In terms of going over the point total, games involving the Ducks are 1-2-0 and the Wolverines are 4-2-0.

 Sportsbook Promo Codes